pik3d/19en/README.md

 Such jj-script even can be compiled into the __.class__ file and run with __.exe Launcher__ !

 Framework has simple tool to create new comands: __crex__ -"CReate EXecutable".
-Launcher can be created for any jj-script of java-file, which can be executed by __JJ-preprocessor__.
+Launcher can be created for any jj-script or java-file, which can be executed by __JJ-preprocessor__.

 Additional commands can be implemented in any other convenient algorithmic language.
 To read/write ###-files in __PYTHON__: pik3d/ext/ __kadr.py package__ is included.